vfrauchiger/patspeds/Readme.md

 _PatsPedsFileWrapper.py_: Takes an application ID and download the **full file wrapper** from USPTO

-_PatsPedsListProcessorTerm.py_: A list processor which takes a xlsx-File containing columns _"PN"_ with publication numbers (pre-grant or patent publication numbers), checks **for each publication** a term extension in days as well as the presence of a terminal disclaimer, and writes the results to a new xlsx file.
+_PatsPedsListProcessorTerm.py_: A list processor which takes a xlsx-File containing a column called _"PN"_ with publication numbers (pre-grant or patent publication numbers), checks **for each publication** a term extension in days as well as the presence of a terminal disclaimer, and writes the results to a new xlsx file.
 File management is done via file dialogs.